MartanSch/freedommediaspeach/README.md

-# freedommediaspeach
+# Analysis of relationship between independent media, free speech and overall freedom

 ## Description
 This project involves the analysis and methodology documentation of the *Freedom in the World 2024* report, which assesses political rights and civil liberties across various countries and territories.
+We focused on analysising the relationship between independent media, free speech and overall freedom.
 The dataset and methodology guide are used for data-driven insights and reporting.

 ## Contents
 - `FHdataset2.csv`: Dataset containing relevant data for the Freedom House 2024 report.